c6shi/dsc90-sp22-hw06/README.md

 ## Candus Shi (c6shi@ucsd.edu)

 ## Question 1
-A folium map replica of John Snow's cholera outbreak map, where each red marker is a pump in 1854 London and each circle corresponds to number of deaths from cholera at each location.
+A folium map replica of John Snow's cholera outbreak map, where each blue marker is a pump in 1854 London and each circle corresponds to number of deaths from cholera at each location.
 <iframe src='snow-map.html' width=800 height=800 frameBorder=0></iframe>
 <br>